alexbosworth/balanceofsatoshis/README.md

 # View and adjust list of saved nodes
 bos nodes

-# Open channels to public keys using external funding
+# Open channels to public keys in a batch transaction
 bos open "public_keys..."

 # Outputs the sum total of local channel liquidity